schwalbs/spiral-coloring/README.md

 `./scripts/build-colors.js` is the single entrypoint and can filter based on args passed.

-1. Create a `.js` under `./scripts` exporting a single async function that returns a `Company`
+1. Create a `.js` under `./scripts/manufacturer-color-builders` exporting a single async function that returns a `Company`
-2. Update `MANUFACTURER_BUILDERS` to map the imported script to a manufacturer key
+2. Update the deault export in `./scripts/manufacturer-color-builders/index.js` to map to the new builder
-3. Add a new script to `package.json` to run `build-colors.js` with just the manufacturer

 ## Future improvements